AskiaADX/demo-GraniteSwitches/README.md

 Known issues
 ------------

 This demo was successfully tested in Chrome, Firefox, Safari, Opera and IE9+.
+Haven't had time to test in IE 8 or older but it *should* work as there are no CSS transforms in this demo.